public-law/oregon-law-parser/README.md

 # Improving flexibility via this intermediate step

-In the past, I've done this kind of coding in the same project as the rest of the application.
+In the past, this kind of coding was in the same project as the rest of the application.
 E.g., here, it'd be a Ruby rake task because the app is in Rails.

 But this new, separate repo decouples the data import process: instead of writing more Ruby code for my Rails app, the JSON data is a go-between format.
 In this way I can, e.g. use with other languages like Haskell when appropriate.